ezvezdov/CTU-MZSnake/README.md

 ### Other
 * Pushing P key you can pause the game (resume by clicking any key)
-* Type Q to exit the program.
+* Type Q to exit to menu without saving game.

 # Project architecture